Pirate FlagPirates and PrivateersPirate Flag

 The text is accompanied by illustrations (maps and plates) and an index.
 Rather than include a bibliography, Hanna provides details of his source material in footnotes.
 Aside from traditional citations, these also provide readers with interesting historical tidbits and explanations not covered in the main narrative.

 In his conclusion, “Piratical Societies: Trends and Lessons,” Hanna recaps key concepts he’s covered.
 The book ably details the symbiotic relationship between pirates and colonial ports.
 This study also illuminates the differences in perspective between England and her colonies.
-The economic, legal, cultural, and political transformations that take place from the mid-sixteenth century to the middle of the eighteenth are deftly drawn.
+The economic, legal, cultural, and political transformations that take place from the mid-16th century to the middle of the 18th are deftly drawn.
 Hanna also demonstrates that “[t]he patterns that bred piratical societies should compel us to pay closer attention to the people and communities on land that have fostered piracy well beyond the age of sail.”
 (423-24)

 What began as a dissertation on Charles Town, South Carolina and Newport, Rhode Island’s support of piracy has blossomed into a complex study of English piracy, places that provided pirates safe haven, and the transition from venerated sea marauders to a villainous scourge that needed to be stopped.

-Review Copyrighted ©2016 Cindy Vallar
+Review Copyright ©2016 Cindy Vallar

 Home